-Henderson led at the end of the first inning on the strength of Hayden Mireau’s three-run homer over the Polk County center fielder’s head.
+Aurora led at the end of the first inning on the strength of Hayden Mireau’s three-run homer over the Polk County center fielder’s head.

 The Impact finished with three hits to four for the Slammers, but the hosts also committed six errors and allowed five stolen bases.